csjx/realtime-data/docs/source/user/user-guide.rst

   $ sudo service crond start

-If file-based replication is working properly, you should be able to view the newest data files in the `/data/raw` directory by pointing your browser to https://bbl.ancl.hawaii.edu/kilonalu-data.
+If file-based replication is working properly, you should be able to view the newest data files in the `/data/raw` directory by pointing your browser to https://realtime.pacioos.hawaii.edu/kilonalu-data.
 Likewise, the web directory can be mounted on your Mac or PC if you want to drag-and-drop files to your workstation.
-See the screencasts at http://bbl.ancl.hawaii.edu/share/WebDAV-medium-mac.html (Mac) and http://bbl.ancl.hawaii.edu/share/WebDAV-medium-windows.html (PC) to see how to mount the Kilo Nalu data archive directory.
+See the screencasts at http://realtime.pacioos.hawaii.edu/share/WebDAV-medium-mac.html (Mac) and http://realtime.pacioos.hawaii.edu/share/WebDAV-medium-windows.html (PC) to see how to mount the Kilo Nalu data archive directory.

 Managing the Matlab Instrument Plotting Code
 ============================================

-Data streaming into the DataTurbines are queried every twenty minutes using Matlab, and the plotting code is run on the BBL campus server (`bbl.ancl.hawaii.edu`).
+Data streaming into the DataTurbines are queried every twenty minutes using Matlab, and the plotting code is run on the campus server (`realtime.pacioos.hawaii.edu`).
 The code can be run from just a terminal, or from the graphical version of Matlab.
 Either way, it is convenient to be able to view the plots within Matlab for troubleshooting, and so we run a service on the campus server called VNC (Virtual Network Computing) which allows us to connect to the server’s remote desktop as the `kilonalu` user.
 At the moment, the 20m ADCP plotting code is run using Matlab’s full desktop window, whereas the 10m SBE37, 10m FLNTU, and NS01, NS02, and NS03 CTDs call Matlab from within a terminal in order to reduce the memory load on the server.
 Once connected to the server via VNC, you should see the Matlab window for the ADCP processing, and a terminal window with multiple tabs that are running the the plotting code for the other instruments.  **Note: Linux supports ‘virtual desktops’, and in the bottom right corner of each desktop is a ‘switcher’ application.
 Clicking on each of the four square boxes will move you to each of the four virtual desktops.**

 Connecting to the Server via VNC
 --------------------------------

 VNC is a remote desktop application that runs as a server on Linux, Windows, and Mac OS (GoToMyPC uses it as its foundation).
-You can connect to the BBL campus server using a VNC client application that runs on your workstation.
+You can connect to the campus server using a VNC client application that runs on your workstation.
 Due to the way the Kilo Nalu network is configured for security, you must first create a secure ‘tunnel’ using an SSH client program, and then connect to the VNC server via the tunnel.
-Instructions for doing so using Windows XP are shown in the Quicktime screencast at http://bbl.ancl.hawaii.edu/share/Media/VNC-SSH-tunnel-BBL.m4v.
+Instructions for doing so using Windows XP are shown in the Quicktime screencast at http://realtime.pacioos.hawaii.edu/share/Media/VNC-SSH-tunnel-BBL.m4v.
 Follow the instructions in this screen cast to:

 1) Download and install both Putty SSH and RealVNC,
 2) create the tunnel using Putty SSH, and